KWSNick/filmnight/README.md

 * When a new user is created the profile details update on the checkout page will fail until data is entered via the my profile page.

 * When a new film is created the image size may be different from those specified in the original fixtures, leading to card sizing issues.

+* Remember me button on sign in page doesn't perform a function.

 # Deployment
 The Site is stored on GitHub pages and hosted on Heroku.
 These are linked by connecting the github repository to the